 Advances last six days and run from mid-week to mid-week.
 The newest cohort arrives at the host location two days early for program orientation.

 Food and lodging are provided with incidentals excepted.
 Wireless internet connectivity is available when possible.
-Students, however, are responsible for all air travel and local transport (car rental, taxi, etc), VISAs, vaccinations, and all expenses associated with spouses.
+Students, are responsible for all air travel and local transport (car rental, taxi, etc), VISAs, vaccinations, and expenses associated with guests.